Liam Reddox: Playing career

-Reddox spent three years with the Peterborough Petes, in which he played with both Eric and Jordan Staal, Calgary Flames prospect Daniel Ryder (the younger brother of Michael Ryder) and former Oiler, Bryan Young.
+Reddox spent three years with the Peterborough Petes, in which he played with both Eric and Jordan Staal, Calgary Flames prospect Daniel Ryder (the younger brother of Michael Ryder), and former Oiler, Bryan Young.
 Reddox played on a line with Ryder and Buffalo Sabres draft choice Patrick Kaleta.
 On the powerplay, he would be the second defenceman alongside Columbus Blue Jackets draft pick Trevor Hendrikx, and had Steve Downie, a Philadelphia Flyers draft, on the wing.

-Reddox amassed 86 goals and 124 assists for 210 points during his 208 games he played with the Peterborough Petes.
+Reddox amassed 86 goals and 124 assists for 210 points during the 208 games he played with the Peterborough Petes.
 He was an assistant to captain Jamie Tardif in the 2005–06 season, in which the Petes won the Ontario Hockey League championship, in the team's 50th anniversary.

 Reddox was signed to the Edmonton Oilers, who drafted him in the fourth round (112th overall) in the 2004 NHL Entry Draft, on June 1, 2006.
 He spent his first professional season in the Oilers organization with ECHL affiliate, the Stockton Thunder before moving up to the American Hockey League for the 2007–08 season with the Springfield Falcons.
 After making his NHL debut with a single appearance for the Oilers he was returned to the Falcons to end the year.
 In the 2008–09 season, Reddox was called up from the Falcons on November 14, 2008.
 Reddox then scored his first career NHL goal in just his second career game on November 15, 2008, against the Colorado Avalanche.

 On August 9, 2010, Reddox was re-signed by the Oilers to a one-year contract.

-On May 24, 2011, Reddox signed an initial one-year contract with the Växjö Lakers of the then named Elitserien.
+On May 24, 2011, Reddox signed an initial one-year contract with the Växjö Lakers of the then-named Elitserien.

-Following the 2018–19 season, having completed his 8th season with the Lakers, and 4th as Captain, Reddox left the club at the conclusion of his contract on April 4, 2019.
+Following the 2018–19 season, having completed his 8th season with the Lakers, and 4th as Captain, Reddox left the club after his contract on April 4, 2019.
 In August 2019, Reddox signed for the Belfast Giants of the United Kingdom's Elite Ice Hockey League.

+Post-playing career

+On January 30, 2024, the Växjö Lakers retired Reddox's number 85 prior to a game against Luleå HF.